Genkimono de Ikō!

 Genkimono de Ikō! (元気者で行こう!, Let's Go Cheerfully!) is the 8th major label single released by Japanese idol Erina Mano, and her 11th overall.
 The single was released on 15 September 2010 on the Hachama label.
 The single was released in three different types: Limited Editions A and B, and a normal edition.
-Limited edition A came with a bonus DVD featuring the "making-of" video of the photography on the CD covers, limited edition B sported a different cover, and the first press of all three editions came with a serial number card with which to enter a draw for tickets to the single's release event.
+The limited edition A came with a bonus DVD featuring the "making-of" video of the photography on the CD covers, while the limited edition B sported a different cover.
+The first press of all three editions came with a serial number card with which to enter a draw for tickets to the single's release event.
 The Single V was released on 22 September.

 Promotion

 "Genkimono de Ikō!" was used in multiple commercial advertisements, directed by Yukihiko Tsutsumi, which were featured on the TV Asahi broadcasting network.
 The song was used to promote Nissin Foods, Hakusui's High Sour, and Luna Luna's women's medical website.
 These products are also featured in the "Director's Cut" version of the music video.
 The coupling track, "Uchi e Kaerō", was used as the theme song of Kaidan Shin Mimi Bukuro - Kaiki, a film released on 4 September 2010 in which Mano starred.